danilo-perico/8-puzzle-a-star/README.md

-# a-star solver for 8 puzzle game in Python
+# A* search for 8 puzzle game in Python